Pseudo-extended Markov chain Monte Carlo: The Pseudo-Extended Method

 \subsection{Connections to pseudo-marginal MCMC}

-The pseudo-extended target \eqref{eq:extended-target} can be viewed as a special case of the pseudo-marginal target of \citet{Andrieu2009}.
-In the pseudo-marginal setting, it is (typically) assumed that the target density is of the form $\pi(\btheta) = \int_{\mathcal{X}}\pi(\btheta,\bx)\mathrm d \bx$, where $\btheta$ is some ``top-level'' parameter, and where $\bx$ are now viewed as a latent variable that cannot be integrated out analytically.
-Using importance sampling, an unbiased Monte Carlo estimate of the target $\tilde{\pi}(\btheta)$ is computed using latent variable samples $\bx_{1},\bx_{2},\ldots,\bx_{N}$ from a proposal distribution with density $q(\bx)$ and then approximating the integral as
+The pseudo-extended target eq. \eqref{eq:extended-target} can be viewed as a special case of the pseudo-marginal target of \citet{Andrieu2009}.
+In the pseudo-marginal setting, it is (typically) assumed that the target density is of the form $\pi(\btheta) = \int_{\mathcal{X}}\pi(\btheta,\bx)\mathrm d \bx$, where $\btheta$ is some ``top-level'' parameter, and where $\bx$ are latent variables that cannot be integrated out analytically.
+Using importance sampling, an unbiased Monte Carlo estimate of the target $\tilde{\pi}(\btheta)$ is computed using latent variable samples $\bx_{1},\bx_{2},\ldots,\bx_{N}$ from an instrumental distribution with density $q(\bx)$ and then approximating the integral as